 “I don’t have a GST number.
 What do I do?
 Can I continue working for you?”
 This is a common lament amongst freelance content writers in India with the advent of GST.
 With large scale confusion spread across the nation, it is a common doubt for content writers in India.
-Even clients of content writing services are confused.
+Even clients of content writing service providers are confused.
 Should they award work to an unregistered freelance writer?
 Should they compulsorily need to request GSTIN from freelance writers before providing them projects to work on?
 What happens to on-going writing projects in the interim?

 In order to eliminate all doubts around content writers and GST, here is a quick post.